Midwest book review for Rowdy

 Indie Reader

-Title: ROWDY indie Author: Christopher Madsen Genre: Nonfiction, Biography, History Reviewer: Angela O’Callaghan March 30, 2015 Rating: 4.5 stars
+Title: ROWDY Author: Christopher Madsen Genre: Nonfiction, Biography, History Reviewer: Angela O’Callaghan March 30, 2015 Rating: 4.5 stars

 At first glance, ROWDY seems to be a book about the rebuilding of a NY40 Class racing yacht.
 However, as one gets further into the story, it is actually three books: the recounting of how the boat was discovered and restored, the World War I diary of Rowdy’s first owner, and finally a description of upper class New York society between the wars.
 Christopher Madsen weaves these three seemingly disparate elements into a comprehensive story centered on Rowdy and her racing prowess.